What will I learn?

 Developmental feedback will enable you to widen the range of your academic skills as you progress through the programme.

 Where can I go from here?

-Masters graduates could progress to a career in lecturing, equestrian training, research support, equestrian journalism and performance analysis or alternatively you may choose to progress to study at doctorate level.
+Masters graduates could progress to a career in equine research and performance analysis, equestrian training, lecturing, equestrian business and journalism or alternatively you may choose to progress to study at doctorate level.

 • Equestrian Training